 If you choose to take it on seriously and use it, this practice can help you build a foundation of resilience that kicks in automatically when you need it.
 It can provide the shift in your thinking that keeps you from going “down for the count” when you’re blind-sided by something big.
 It will also help if you’ve been standing your ground for a long time in the face of what feels like a relentless, ongoing series of challenges.

-My recommendation is to fight that urge to stay down if you have it, become more resilient, and enjoy the success and happiness that is available to you in every moment!
+My recommendation is to breathe through that urge to stay down when it hits, and you will be exercising your resilience muscle, and enjoy the success and happiness that is available to you in every moment!